-The blonde beauty plays the late Princess of Wales in new biopic Diana and she was so determined to perfect her mannerisms that she was forced to wander around with a wooden cylindrical stick in her chops in order to change the way her mouth moved.
+The blonde beauty plays the late Princess of Wales in new biopic Diana and she was so determined to perfect her mannerisms that she was forced to wander around with a wooden cylindrical stick in her mouth in order to change the way it moved.

 Speaking to Empire magazine, she said: "I didn't just want to appear like her, it's also about the tone of her voice and the way she moved her face.
 It's completely the opposite of how I move my face.
 I move my face on the right-hand side and she moved her son the left."

 "I had to walk around with a cocktail stick in my mouth to paralyze the right-hand side of my face for weeks."

 The 44-year-old actress admits she toyed with the idea of playing the British royal for a while because she was concerned about how people would take to her and whether they would criticize her for the way she portrayed the role.

 She explained: "A lot more pressure and a lot more fear that comes with that pressure.
 I wrestled with the decision of actually doing it because of that.
 I was afraid of all the comparisons that people would make: not the right nose, not tall enough, not the right voice."